lucasoshiro/oshit/README.md

 - `log`: similar to `git log`.
 You can provide a hash, or call without parameters.
 - `commit`: similar to `git commit`.
 It will call the default text editor for the commit message
 - `add`: similar to `git add`.
 You **must** provide a file!
+- `branch`: similar to `git branch`.
+Without arguments, show branches.
+With an argument, create a branch

 ### Plumbing